onikiforov/dd_cleaner/README.md

 To use:
 1. `brew install coreutils` - needed to have 'gsort' shell command
+2. `brew install findutils` - needed to have 'gxargs' shell command
-2. `pip install tabulate` - needed for printing of founded directories info
+3. `pip install tabulate` - needed for printing of founded directories info
-3. Download script
+4. Download script
-4. Cd to folder with script and `python derived_data.py`
+5. Cd to folder with script and `python derived_data.py`

 OR

-4. `chmod +x derived_data.py`
+5. `chmod +x derived_data.py`
-5. Add to PATH
+6. Add to PATH
-6. `derived_data.py`
+7. `derived_data.py`

 Arguments:

 `-f` will clear without confirmation

 `-d <directory>` specify top level directory to search for DerivedData, e.g. /Users/<username>/Projects.
 It's "~" by default

+`-l` will only list directories with derived data, without prompt to clear

+`-n <directory_name>` specify name of directory containing derived data (in case you use custom one), default is 'DerivedData'

+`-a` will clear all found locations, without prompt to select what locations to clear

 For example:
 `derived_data.py -f -d /Users/onikiforov/dd_test` will list all directories under "dd_test" that contain DerivedData and prompt to clear them without confirmation